nurhesen/sonic/README.md

-# It is the game of sonic
+# It is the game of sonic that I created
-If you want to play it go to https://nurhesen.github.io/sonic/
+# To play it go to https://nurhesen.github.io/sonic/